Voyager (film): Screenplay

 Voyager is based on the 1957 novel Homo Faber by Swiss author Max Frisch, who wrote the novel as a reflection on his country's complex role during World War II.
 Frisch saw parallels between Switzerland's neutrality during the war and the thoughtlessness and casual neglect of the Swiss engineer toward the young Jewish woman, who bears his child on the eve of the war.
 The main character shows some resemblance to Frisch, a frustrated architect turned author.

-German director Volker Schlöndorff, who already directed an Oscar-winning film, "The Tin Drum" (1979), moved to New York in the mid-1980s to make a television adaptation of Arthur Miller's Death of a Salesman with Dustin Hoffman as Willy Loman.
+German director Volker Schlöndorff, who already directed an Oscar-winning film, The Tin Drum, moved to New York in the mid-1980s to make a television adaptation of Arthur Miller's Death of a Salesman with Dustin Hoffman as Willy Loman.
 By 1987, with his career stalled and his marriage breaking up, the 47-year-old Schlöndorff could perhaps identify with the novel's main character, Walter Faber, and he decided to make a film based on the novel.

 After acquiring the film rights, Schlöndorff turned to Rudy Wurlitzer, who had written numerous screenplays, including Two-Lane Blacktop (1971), Pat Garrett and Billy the Kid (1973), and Walker (1987).
 Wurlitzer and Schlöndorff made several important changes for the screenplay.
 The story became less a political morality tale than a haunting narrative of personal destruction.
 While retaining the European settings and supporting characters, he changed the nationality of the protagonist, transforming Walter Faber into an American engineer.
-During the screenplay's development, Schlöndorff visited Max Frisch at his Munich apartment, seeking out and receiving the author's guidance and approval for the significant changes being made to his story.
+During the screenplay's development, Schlöndorff visited Max Frisch at his Munich apartment, receiving the author's guidance and approval for the significant changes being made to his story.